simonesilvestroni/m2m-website/_posts/2021-01-27-backup-and-audio-archival.md

 ## Perfecting the backup strategy

 I’m constantly perfecting my backup and archive strategy, which includes both my work and personal data, and clients’.
-I rely on a proven [3-2-1 technique](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/){:target="_blank" rel="noopener"}: three copies of everything at all times, two local and one off-site.
+I rely on a proven [3-2-1 technique](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/): three copies of everything at all times, two local and one off-site.
 Specifically:

 <ul class="list-group list-group-flush">
   <li class="list-group-item my-0">💿 Two sets of redundant RAID drives running daily backups on both OSes.</li>